 01. Laying down the oils

-I begin by laying in a thin layer of acrylic paint (Raw Sienna and Raw Umber in this case) on a small gessoed panel in a quick and painterly fashion.
+I begin by laying in a thin layer of acrylic paint (Raw Sienna and Raw Umber in this case but you'll find a range in our best oil paints roundup) on a small gessoed panel in a quick and painterly fashion.
 This piece is going to be a surreal portrait, so I paint thickly in oils to describe the shape and features of the head.
 I also apply thick oil paint around the top of the head.

 02. Shape your eraser